inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 ---
 layout: post
-title: Introducing the inlets PRO subscription
+title: Introducing the inlets monthly subscription
 description: You can now pay for inlets PRO on a monthly basis - learn the use-cases and how it compares to other solutions.
 author: Alex Ellis
 tags: inlets-pro secure private loadbalancer comparison announcement